-Councils should assess each revenue stream but particular impact is expected for grant income and rates which are paid before the commencement of the rating period.
+Councils has assessed each revenue stream, and particular impact is expected for grant income and rates which are paid before the commencement of the rating period.

 The changes in revenue recognition requirements in AASB15 may cause changes to the timing and amount of revenue recorded in the financial statements as well as additional disclosures.